-- Satisfy the "General Requirements All BBCC Degrees." - Complete at least 90 transferable credit hours in courses numbered 100 or above. - Earn a grade of at least a 1.0 in each college level course used in the degree. - Satisfy the following basic, breadth, physical education, and total credit minimums.
+- Satisfy the "General Requirements All BBCC Degrees." - Complete at least 90 transferable credit hours in courses numbered 100 or above with a grade point average of 2.00 or higher. - Earn a grade of at least a 1.0 in each college level course used in the degree. - Satisfy the following basic, breadth, physical education, and total credit minimums.